sepsis-omics/tutorials/docs/modules/cmdline_assembly_v2/index.md

 - Yes, the contig was circularised (last column).
 - Type "q" to exit.

-What are the trimmed contig sizes? `text infoseq 06.fixstart.fasta`
+What are the trimmed contig sizes? `infoseq 06.fixstart.fasta`

 - tig00000001 30019